How to Use KT Tape for Runners Knee While Running

 Knee pain is one of the most frustrating things about running.

-One of the tools I’ve personally used and recommend is KT tape.
+I’ve personally found KT tape incredibly helpful, and I highly recommend it.
 This isn’t just any tape; it’s designed to lift your skin slightly, which helps reduce pressure on the knee, improve circulation, and support those tender areas without restricting movement.

 If you’re new to kinesiology tape, don’t worry—I’ve got you covered.
 In this guide, I’ll explain exactly what runner’s knee is, how KT tape can help, and how to apply it properly for maximum relief.